I am a ARC postdoc at Georgia Tech (formerly a Visiting Assistant Professor of Mathematics)

 E-mail Address: bernstein [at] math [dot] gatech [dot] edu

-My research is in the fields of probability and combinatorics.
+My research is in the fields of probability, random algorithms, and combinatorics.
 This

 includes finding Markov chain mixing times, such as for random walks on

 the symmetric group